kg4zow/mdbook-template/README.md

     All other content from the "`the/index-template.hbs`" file is copied as-is to the "`theme/index.hbs`" file.

+The "`theme/index.hbs`" file written by this script, is used as the template for every HTML page that `mdbook` generates.

 ### `version-commit.css`

 Contains CSS to control the formatting of the items being added to the template.